 Many studies have established the fascinating effects of music on human behavior.
 Several researchers have uncovered the physical, emotional, and psychological responses humans have toward music, which vary from an influence on the mood to improved memory, reduced stress, and better pain management.

 However, just as it exerts influence on people, music can influence the behaviors and responses of animals.
-This has prompted many veterinary clinics to encourage the use of music in their atmosphere.
+This has prompted many veterinary clinics to encourage the use of music in their practices.

-Traditionally, your veterinary clinic is filled with the howls, yelps, and other sounds made by your animal patients.
-However, what if music is a better option than these agitating sounds?
-It might be time to whip out your stereo.
+Traditionally, a veterinary clinic is filled with the howls, yelps, and other sounds made by animal patients.
+However, what if music was an alternative option to these agitating sounds?

 A study in the Journal of Veterinary Behavior reports showed that music calmed the behavior of dogs.
 While this study was essentially to look at the effects of music on dogs in a kennel, it is undoubtedly just one of the numerous researches that have uncovered the effect of the right kind of music on animals.